 Smart Thermometer Data Suggests Social Distancing Is Working

 There are hopeful signs that social distancing is slowing the spread of influenza, and quite possibly COVID-19 as well.
-In the United States, observed county-level influenza-like illnesses as measured by smart thermometers from the San Francisco-based start-up Kinsa Health are lower than in previous years and declining in areas where strict social distancing policies, from restaurant and bar closures to physical separation guidelines, are being enforced.
+In the United States, observed county-level influenza-like illnesses as measured by smart thermometer technology from the San Francisco-based start-up Kinsa Health are lower than in previous years and declining in areas where strict social distancing policies, from restaurant and bar closures to physical separation guidelines, are being enforced.